President of Bristol's Hard Rock Casino announced

 Evangelista has a master’s degree in business administration from Lindenwood University and a master’s in human resources management from Washington University.
 She is married to her husband of 21 years, Fabio Evangelista.

-“We are fortunate to have Allie’s significant industry leadership in Bristol,” Jim McGlothlin, chairman, The United Company, and Clyde Stacy, president, Par Ventures, said.
+“We are fortunate to have Allie’s significant industry leadership in Bristol,” Jim McGlothlin, chairman of The United Company, and Clyde Stacy, president of Par Ventures, said.
 “Allie has a track-record of success and valuable experience in all facets of the gaming industry in a variety of demographic markets.
 Allie knows what works and will bring those important lessons to opening and operating the Hard Rock Hotel & Casino Bristol.
 We are excited to have her lead efforts to further Bristol’s stature as a major travel and entertainment destination in our region and beyond.”